poirier/cheat/vue.rst

 sure that this is accurate - I might need to set up some tests to validate these points.)

-* The way Vue can "watch" something is to set up its *properties* with proxy getters and setters.
-This is how it watches ``vm.data`` and the store's ``state``, for example.
+* The way Vue can "watch" a JavaScript object is to set up its *properties* with proxy getters and setters.
+It does this for ``vm.data`` and the store's ``state``.
+That means if a property of vm.data, or a property of the state, changes, then Vue knows that it has happened.

+  If you add a new property to vm.data or state yourself at runtime, you bypass this and Vue will not know about it.

-* For each property, it starts an "on change" list of things it needs to do if the property's value changes.
+* For each property it is watching, Vue starts an "on change" list of things it needs to do if the property's value changes.

 * Each time a watched property's `setter` is invoked, Vue looks over its "on change" list and executes each item.
+(Question - is this only if the value actually changes, or anytime it is assigned to, even if it's the same value?)

-* Vue also arranges to know when watched properties are accessed, but it doesn't pay attention to that all the time, only during certain activities:
+* Vue also arranges to know when watched properties are *accessed*, but it doesn't pay attention to that all the time, only during certain activities:

   * while computing a computed property